-Since EHRM Audiology Workstations is a user interface system and does not store/retain patient records, VA Office of Information and Technology (OI&T) electronic media sanitization procedures will be used at the end of the system life cycle.
+EMAP mobile applications are user interface tools and do not store/retain sensitive personal information (SPI).
+VA Office of Information and Technology (OI&T) electronic media sanitization procedures will be used by EMM for the mobile applications and device at the end of the system life cycle.